 We look at Universum, we work with Potentialpark and we combine all these ideas together and say okay these are the opportunities that people don’t yet know that this is the truth and that it’s attractive about our company, so we tackle them head-on.
 We actually will explicitly share pieces of information that say “yes in fact we have a really competitive compensation and benefits package” or “yes in fact we do offer really interesting things like bike to work campaigns in certain countries or volunteer paid time off in other countries”; but we also want to inspire people so we want to connect them to the idea that we’re a company that’s thinking about the future and inventing the future that we are a company where you can dream.

-I’ll talk specifically about one.
-Maybe I’ll just throw on a second one at the end.
-But first of all, just because you want to talk about something that you think is attractive to a candidate, or that you really want to share about your company because you think it’s really cool, it doesn’t mean that the candidate actually cares or that the message is going to even work on social media or digital channels, or even off-line.
-So first you have to really analyse the things that you’re actually credible to speak about and then of course intersect them as I was saying before with what’s attractive; then you have something worthy of talking about.
-Also I guess to say that it’s been an uphill battle and in some cases specifically with a project like Glassdoor.
+First of all, just because you want to talk about something that you think is attractive to a candidate, or that you really want to share about your company because you think it’s really cool, it doesn’t mean that the candidate actually cares or that the message is going to even work on social media or digital channels, or even off-line.
+So first you have to really analyze the things that you’re actually credible to speak about and then, of course, intersect them as I was saying before with what’s attractive; then you have something worthy of talking about.
+Also, I guess to say that it’s been an uphill battle and in some cases specifically with a project like Glassdoor.

 That was certainly a challenge and I really say that if you’re trying to launch something new or you’re trying to launch something interesting, that you think is really going to make a difference, with employee advocacy, or with social media strategy, or a new candidate portal, for example, that really takes itself out of the corporate environment; don’t be afraid to challenge the norm because the only way that you’re going to be able to make any change if you may be thinking of further than what people want you to go then you bring it back a little bit.
 But there are certainly going to be obstacles in your way, especially in the HR world where people are certainly concerned about privacy and people are certainly concerned about ensuring that we keep our image and our reputation as positive as possible.